False data independency: a look at cache line and write combining

 one-byte-two-loops | 2_523 | 2_504 | 2_538 | [2_533, 2_527, 2_538, 2_517, 2_504] |

 Because there are not enough WC buffer for eight arrays, the one-loop incurs partial writes.
 A partial write is a write of less than 64 bytes of modified data.
 The number of WC buffers is quite small, ranging from six to eight.
 And one process may not use all available WC buffers.
-You may have noticed that, the experiment precisely demonstrates "Assembly/Compiler Coding Rule 51" from the Intel guide mentioned earlier.
-The rule suggests compilers to break up an inner loop that writes to more than four arrays to loops that write to four arrays each.
-Our experiment indicates that Go compiler does not implement the rule, as shown in the assembly code below.
+You may have noticed that, the experiment demonstrates the "Assembly/Compiler Coding Rule 51" from the Intel guide.
+The rule suggests compilers to break up a loop that writes to more than four arrays to multiple loops that write to four arrays each.
+The Go compiler does not implement the rule, as shown in the assembly code below.

 1// go build -gcflags="-S" one-byte-one-loop/main.go